If you’ve just learned your child has attention deficit hyperactivity disorder (ADHD), you’re probably wondering what’s next for you and your child.

 - What types of treatments are available?
 What other specialists should we see?

-You may even feel like you need a second opinion, to learn more about your child’s condition.
+You may even feel like you need a second opinion to learn more about your child’s condition.
 If your diagnosis came from your child’s pediatrician, you may want to follow up with a psychologist or psychiatrist, or vice versa.
 Sometimes there is also a learning issue with ADHD.
 Make sure you ask about this.

-If you do research online, be sure to get your information from reputable sources, like government sites (the CDC, for example), nonprofit organizations (such as CHADD), or university resources (sites that end in .edu).
+If you do research online, be sure to get your information from reputable sources, like government sites (the CDC, for example), nonprofit organizations (such as CHADD), or university resources (websites that end in .edu).

 ADHD does not have a cure, so be wary of any site that claims to have one.

 Talk to Your Child

 It can be empowering for your child to learn that there’s a medical cause behind what's going on.
 Discovering language to talk about their condition can also boost self-awareness and confidence.